chriskpeterson/vuepress2/docs/projects.md

 ## Hewlett Packard Enterprise

-### Content Templates (HPE)
+### Content Templates

-**Tools**: SDL and XMetaL

 HPE server hardware documentation is nearly identical from one product to another.
-To streamline document creation, I developed a template to easily swap out images and the server name to easily update a guide without checking out topics.
+To streamline document creation, I developed a template to easily swap out images and the server name to quickly update the guides.

 ### Information Architecture team